Zunaeed-Imran/Ubuntu_command/README.md

 - `ip a` Network Interfaces
 - `ifconfig` Detailed Network Configuration

-22. Props type in react.
+22. How to set PropTypes in react./ Props type in react.

 - import PropTypes from "prop-types"; // up to the file
 - MyApp.propTypes = {